 e) Understand that Camp America flights, unless specified otherwise, will normally depart from and return to London (unless a special surcharge is paid to Camp America in order to depart from another airport) and that you are responsible for any other transport costs prior to departure and upon your return.

 f) You agree to be present in good time for all flights or other transportation provided or arranged by Camp America.
-Camp America will not provide or be responsible for alternative transportation, except in the case of illness or accident in accordance with its group insurance policy.
+Camp America will not provide or be responsible for alternative transportation.

 a) You understand that you must make your own way back to your assigned U.S. departure airport (usually New York) at the end of the programme in time for your return flight and pay any transportation costs from your camp to the airport.